 The moment lengthened uncomfortably, until Simon Hunt finally spoke.

 “A pretty sound, that,” he said softly.
 Annabelle struggled to find her voice.

 “What is?” she asked.

-- Throughout the book we see Annabelle, funny, caring, independent and loving.
-She hates her situation, will do anything to change it but there’s things she’s not willing to do.
+- Throughout the book, we see Annabelle, funny, caring, independent, and loving.
+She hates her situation, will do anything to change it but there are things she’s not willing to do.
 She doesn’t want to be anyone’s mistress, even if that would be her last option.
-She wants freedom and go to back to when life was better.
+She wants freedom and goes to back to when life was better.